Vegetables + Salt + time = Yum

 October 7-9, 2016 Fermentation Camp at our Farm.
 Keep scrolling for details below.

-November 5, 2016 We will be presenting as part of the OSU Master Gardener's Winter Dreams program.
+November 5, 2016 We will be presenting as part of the OSU Master Gardener's Winter Dreams program in Medford, OR.

 Kirsten helped us to establish our fermentation program.
 Not only was she extremely knowledgeable and helpful, she was a true pleasure to spend time with.
 She has helped us to organize community classes as well as create in-house products.
 Kirsten has continued to provide advice and guidance long since we worked together.
 We greatly appreciate everything she has done and will always welcome her as a member of our team.